 If you already have a web host (perhaps you operate another website), simply sign into your web host page, go to the control panel, and click on “Domains”, then “Add a domain”.
 Here, you can add your new domain and set it up in full.

-4) What Publishing Platform To Use
+4) Use The WordPress Publishing Platform

 Go with WordPress.
 That’s what I use and it is by far the most popular platform on the web.
 WordPress is easy to set up, easy to use, and extremely customizable with endless amounts of widgets and themes to choose from.